Canoe Paddle Selection

 Ottertail blades are similar to beavertail blades but have a thinner, more curved tip.
 They are ideal for deep water exploration and solo canoeing, as they offer rapid movement and can enter and exit the water without splashing.

 Teardrop-shaped paddles are often used with bent-shaft designs, making paddling more efficient in shallow waters and strokes quicker and more efficient overall.
 These paddles are typically made from high-end materials like carbon fiber and are favored by marathon paddlers.

 Square-tipped blades provide maximum power and acceleration in whitewater and high flows.
 However, they can be less efficient in calm water and cause staining if used for extended periods.

-The paddle size refers to various factors, primarily the length of the shaft.
+The paddle size refers to various factors, primarily the shaft length.
 To determine the optimal shaft length, kneel about six inches off the ground and flip the paddle upside down, placing the grip on the floor.
-Your face should be near parallel to the shaft.
+Your face should be nearly parallel to the shaft.
 Add the blade length (usually 20'') to the shaft length to get the overall paddle length.